JonoYang/simple_proxy/README.md

 # simple_proxy
-A simple HTTP proxy server
+A simple HTTP proxy server using C

 ## Overview:
 simple_proxy is a proxy server written in C that only serves HTTP GET and POST requests.